 Many people believe they are super productive.
 Unfortunately, it only seems like being effectively multitasking.
 In fact, multitasking kills productivity.
 The more you try to do many things at once, the worse you will perform on every task.

-A scientific research has found that only about 2% of people are able to multitask without completing the tasks poorly.
-So, trying to focus on more than one thing at once can cause 40% decrease in productivity.
-Studies have shown that while doing several things at once lowers a person’s IQ by 10 points.
+Scientific research has found that only about 2% of people are able to multitask without completing the tasks poorly.
+So, trying to focus on more than one thing at once can cause a 40% decrease in productivity.
+Studies have shown that doing several things at once lowers a person’s IQ by 10 points.

-As a result of multitasking, you will spend more time than completing tasks one-by-one.
+As a result of multitasking, you will spend more time completing tasks one by one.
 When you divide your attention between tasks, each task gets less attention but requires more time to complete.

 Thus, if you don’t want to waste your time, work on a particular task and move on when you’re done!
 Simple as that!